 The Lighthouse After Dark: A Ghostly Delight

-SyFy's Ghost Hunters team has visited the St. Augustine Lighthouse various times - here's why...
+SyFy's Ghost Hunters team keeps visiting the St. Augustine Lighthouse - here's why...

 The Dark of the Moon Tour at the St. Augustine Lighthouse and Museum is fun whether you believe in ghosts or not.
-The history of the first official light station of America is colorful enough to chill even the most stoic of visitors.
+The history of America's first official light station is colorful enough to chill even the most stoic of visitors.

 Throughout the currently active lighthouse's 139 years of functioning, many an incident has occurred.
 As with all historic places, the lighthouse has stories of many people, including the light keepers and their families.
 Whether or not their stories have ended up as ghost stories is up to you to decide on the Dark of the Moon Tour.